dhanraj6/Twitter-Scraper/README.md

 # Twitter-scraper-
-Scraping twitter data and hastag frequency using twitter api
+Scraping twitter data and hastag frequency using Tweepy